ChrisNeedSpace/xaf-updater-improved/README.rst

 -----------
 Description
 -----------
 This is a feature for **DevExpress eXpressAppFramework (XAF)** which provides an enhanced Updater deployment tool.
-It includes configurable parameters that anable removing old version of XAF dlls.
+It includes configurable parameters that enable removing old version of XAF dlls.
 It is based on DevExpress.ExpressApp.Updater.exe source code from DevExpress.

 **Functionality**